Vietnam War Poetry

 Bio: Heather Wyatt is an English instructor at the University of Alabama.

-Her work has been published in The Marr's Field Journal, Public Republic, Snakeskin, tak'til,
+The Marr's Field Journal, Public Republic, Snakeskin, tak'til,

 The Broad River Review, Blinking Cursor Literary Magazine, The Whistling Fire, Stymie Magazine,